Please welcome author N. S. Wikarski to the blog today!

 My reading tastes have gone retro lately – primarily Victorian authors.
 For about a year, I was reading Wilkie Collins novels.
 I’ve now moved on to H. Rider Haggard.
 I love the unhurried way that a Victorian narrative develops.
 It’s a relief to step away from our contemporary sound byte culture.
 Victorians used language in a much more elegant way than we do now.
 It feels quaint and cozy and quite relaxing to read something from that era.

-Do you have any specific last thoughts that you want to say to your readers?
+you have any specific last thoughts that you want to say to your

 I am so very grateful to the loyal fans who’ve written to me via my Facebook page to tell me how much they enjoy the Arkana series.
 Since writing is a solitary occupation, it’s wonderful to know that my words have reached somebody out there – that I was able to entertain, amuse, and even spark new thoughts about some old topics.
 I appreciate the encouragement to keep going.